evaHallermeier/TabularDataScienceImproveHistogramVisualisationBasicMethod/README.md

-# TDS project: improving histogram visualization: selecting optimal number of bins
+# TDS project: improving histogram visualization: selecting optimal number of bin

+Today, the method to build an histogram is basic, it choose a default value of 10 as number of bins.
+We created a method that dinamically based on the data choose the best value as the number of bins to represent the histogram of the data.

 Link of notebooks: